Table of contents

 pageview order url 2

-You have now successfully installed the Conversion Tracking Tag in Google Tag Manager and can now measure and optimize the effectiveness of your Google Ads campaigns.
+You have now successfully installed the conversions tracking tag in Google Tag Manager and can now measure and optimize the effectiveness of your Google Ads campaigns.
 By tracking conversions, you can better understand which ads and keywords are working and which conversion targets are most effective.
 Nice going!
-Also see how you can use Google Ads remarketing.
+Also see how you can take advantage of Google Ads remarketing.

-When the conversion tag is setup, within your Google Ads account the conversion action status will change from inactive to no recent conversions or active.
+When the conversion tag is set, within your Google Ads account the conversion action status will change from inactive to no recent conversions or active.
 This can take up to 48 hours.

 Bekijk de status in google ads